 Piotr Anderszewski is regarded as one of the outstanding musicians of his generation.

-In recent seasons he has given recitals at London's Royal Festival Hall, the Wiener Konzerthaus, Carnegie Hall New York and the Mariinsky Concert Hall in St Petersburg.
-His collaborations with orchestra have included appearances with the Berlin Philharmonic and Berlin Staatskapelle orchestras, the Chicago and London Symphony orchestras, the Philadelphia Orchestra and the Orchestra of the Royal Concertgebouw.
-He has also given many performances directing from the keyboard, with orchestras such as the Scottish Chamber Orchestra, Sinfonia Varsovia and Deutsche Kammerphilharmonie Bremen.
+He has regularly given recitals at the Wiener Konzerthaus, Berliner Philharmonie, Carnegie Hall New York and the Concertgebouw Amsterdam.
+His collaborations with orchestra have included appearances with the Berlin Philharmonic and Berlin Staatskapelle orchestras, the Philharmonia and London Symphony orchestras, the NHK Orchestra and the Orchestra de Paris.
+He has also placed special emphasis on playing and directing, working with orchestras such as the Scottish Chamber Orchestra, Chamber Orchestra of Europe and Camerata Salzburg.

 Piotr Anderszewski has been an exclusive artist with Warner Classics/Erato (previously Virgin Classics) since 2000.
-His first recording for the label was Beethoven's Diabelli Variations, which went on to receive a number of prizes including a Choc du Monde de la Musique and an ECHO Klassik award.
-He has also recorded a Grammy-nominated CD of Bach's Partitas 1, 3 and 6 and a critically-acclaimed disc of works by Chopin.
-His affinity with the music of his compatriot Szymanowski is captured in a highly-praised recording of the composer's solo piano works, which received the Classic FM Gramophone Award in 2006 for best instrumental disc.
-His recording devoted to solo works by Robert Schumann received an ECHO Klassik award in 2011 and two BBC Music Magazine awards in 2012, including Recording of the Year.
+His first recording for the label was Beethoven's Diabelli Variations, which went on to receive a number of prizes.
+He has also recorded Grammy-nominated discs of Bach's Partitas 1, 3 and 6 and Szymanowskis solo piano works, the latter also receiving a Gramophone award in 2006.
+His recording devoted to works by Robert Schumann received the BBC Music Magazines Recording of the Year award in 2012.
 Anderszewski's disc of Bach's English Suites nos.
-1, 3 and 5 was released in November 2014, going on to win both a Gramophone award and an ECHO Klassik award in 2015.
-His most recent recording, devoted to the music of Mozart and Schumann, was released in February 2017.
+1, 3 and 5, released in November 2014, went on to win both a Gramophone award and an ECHO Klassik award in 2015.
+His most recent recording of two late Mozart concertos with the Chamber Orchestra of Europe was released in January 2018.

-Recognised for the intensity and originality of his interpretations, Piotr Anderszewski has been singled out for several high profile awards throughout his career, including the prestigious Gilmore award, given every four years to a pianist of exceptional talent.
+Recognised for the intensity and originality of his interpretations, Piotr Anderszewski has been a recipient of the Gilmore award, the Szymanowski Prize and a Royal Philharmonic Society award.

-He has also been the subject of two award-winning documentaries by the film maker Bruno Monsaingeon for ARTE.
-The first of these, Piotr Anderszewski plays the Diabelli Variations (2001) explores Anderszewski's particular relationship with Beethoven's opus 120, whilst the second, Piotr Anderszewski, Unquiet Traveller (2008) is an unusual artist portrait, capturing Anderszewski's reflections on music, performance and his Polish-Hungarian roots.
-A third film by Monsaingeon, Anderszewski Plays Schumann was made for Polish Television and first broadcast in 2010.
+He has also been the subject of several documentaries by the film maker Bruno Monsaingeon.
+Piotr Anderszewski plays the Diabelli Variations (2001) explores Anderszewski's particular relationship with Beethoven's iconic work, whilst Unquiet Traveller (2008) is an unusual artist portrait, capturing Anderszewski's reflections on music, performance and his Polish-Hungarian roots.

 Photo: © Simon Fowler/Warner Classics 2016